wilfredinni/python-cheatsheet/docs/cheatsheet/dictionaries.md

 ### popitem()

-The `popitem()` method remove the last item in a dictionary and returns it.
+The `popitem()` method removes the last item in a dictionary and returns it.

 ```python
 >>> wife = {'name': 'Rose', 'age': 33, 'hair': 'brown'}